olliepalmer/parallel-worlds-course/pages/2025-26/about.md

 For more information, see [olliepalmer.com](https://olliepalmer.com)

+## External critic

+[Alice Ladenburg](https://aliceladenburg.com) is an artist and researcher.
+Her artist statement reads:

+> The environmental crisis needs to be approached from multiple perspectives, both pragmatically and imaginatively.

+> Working collaboratively and across disciplines, my practice combines an auto-ethnographic approach with scientific research, and develops art-science methods and modes of presentation to foster a deeper and more nuanced understanding of our shared planet.

+> Projects have been realised with and presented at institutions including: Environmental Change Institute, Oxford University; the School of Geosciences, Edinburgh University; LASER, Central St Martins, London; Wageningen University; RADIUS Center for Contemporary Art and Ecology, Delft; Amsterdam Research Institute for the Arts & Sciences; WAAG FutureLab, Amsterdam; Museum Boijmans; International Film Festival Rotterdam.

+> I trained in Fine Art at Edinburgh College of Art and in Cultural Geography at Royal Holloway University of London.
+Major funds and grants include: Creative Scotland; the Arts and Humanities Research Council, UK; CBK Rotterdam, Stimuleringsfonds, and Mondriaan Fund.
+I currently live and work in Rotterdam.

 ----

 # Website + podcast

 ## Podcast

-This year we'll be using teh pre-recorded audio content for structured exercises.
+This year we'll be using the pre-recorded audio content for some structured exercises.
 But you don't have to sign up to the class to listen to the podcast - anyone can listen [here](2020/podcast/).

 ## Open access